 - 2 organic free-run eggs

-- 2 tsp natural sea salt or Himalayan salt
+- 2 teaspoons natural sea salt or Himalayan salt

 - a large pinch of dried baby shimp (optional)